How to Submit a Petition

 - Include required documentation.
 Failure to submit supporting documentation requested as part of the petition process will normally result in the petition being denied;

-- Petitions and supporting documentation may be submitted to the Faculty Registrar via e-mail (to firstname.lastname@example.org).
+- Petitions and supporting documentation may be submitted via e-mail (to firstname.lastname@example.org).

 - What form of documentation is required?

-In the case of illness, a University of Toronto Verification of Student Illness or Injury form must be provided.
+In the case of illness, a University of Toronto Verification of Student Illness or Injury form must be provided (except when using the declaration of absence, which is applicable once per academic term).
 Note that the physician’s report must establish that the student was examined and diagnosed at the time of the illness, not after the fact.
 A statement that merely confirms a report of illness made by the student for documentation by the physician will not be sufficient; rather, the medical report must show:

 that the student was examined at the time of illness;